Logotype for Modern Times Group

 CMD 2025 summary

-• Medium-term targets: organic growth of 3–7%, EBITDA margin above 24%, and unlevered cash conversion over 60%.
+• Medium-term targets: organic growth of 3–7% (double market rate), EBITDA margin above 24%, and unlevered cash conversion above 60%.

-• Strong cash generation with SEK 14 billion generated since 2022, SEK 4 billion returned to shareholders, and SEK 10 billion invested in M&A.
+• Strong cash generation and disciplined capital allocation, with SEK 14 billion generated since 2022, SEK 4 billion returned to shareholders, and SEK 10 billion deployed in M&A.

-• Announced a SEK 400 million share buyback program running until 15 May 2026.
+• Announced a new SEK 400 million share buyback program running until 15 May 2026, supported by strong cash flows from evergreen IPs.

-• Casual District, led by PlaySimple, is scaling through operational excellence, AI-driven platform, and localization, with ~60% revenue and ~145% DAU growth since acquisition.
+• Casual District, led by PlaySimple, focuses on operational excellence, fast-follow strategy, and platform scalability, with 60% revenue and 145% DAU growth since acquisition.

 Partial view of Summaries dataset, powered by Quartr API